tzls/gitSkills/readme.md

-Creating a old branch is quick.
+Creating a new branch is quick.